goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon bought an over the air high definition TV antenna for his Teletubbies onesie.", "Brandon thinks the second cut is deeper.", "Brandon brags about having a genetic predisposition to homochromia.", ];
+        "Brandon bought an over the air high definition TV antenna for his Teletubbies onesie.", "Brandon thinks the second cut is deeper.", "Brandon brags about having a genetic predisposition to homochromia.", "Brandon tried to re-invigorate the Sneetch belly star market.", ];

     function bfactGen() {